Post play proved pivotal throughout Final Four

 With 7-1 Duke center Mark Williams in foul trouble and playing just 16 minutes, Bacot was able to take command of the paint, grabbing 21 rebounds to go with his 11 points.
 Williams finished with eight points and four rebounds, and the Tar Heels pulled out an 81-77 victory.

-With McCormack and the Jayhawks’ 6-8 Mitch Lightfoot seeing their playing limited by foul trouble in the first half of the final, UNC’s Bacot had 12 points and 10 rebounds through the first 20 minutes, despite his sore ankle.
+With McCormack and the Jayhawks’ 6-8 Mitch Lightfoot limited by foul trouble in the first half of the final, Bacot had 12 points and 10 rebounds through the first 20 minutes, despite his sore ankle.
+The Tar Heels led by as many as 16 points late in the first half.

 But McCormack asserted himself in the second half, when he had nine points and seven rebounds.
-During that same stretch, Bacot was limited to just three points and five rebounds in the final 20 minutes, during which Kansas outscored the Tar Heels by 18 to pull off the largest comeback in an NCAA Tournament title game.
+Bacot was limited to just three points and five rebounds in the final 20 minutes as Kansas outscored the Tar Heels by 18 to pull off the largest comeback in an NCAA Tournament title game.

+Bacot said playing McCormack while hobbled “was definitely tough just because he’s a bigger guy.”

+“I really couldn’t, the whole game, get the push on anything on my post-ups, defensively, anything,” Bacot added.
+“It was just hard for me to really just stand my ground.”

 More AP coverage of March Madness: https://apnews.com/hub/march-madness and https://apnews.com/hub/ncaa-mens-bracket and https://twitter.com/AP_Top25